Code-Institute-Submissions/KateEllen-shoe_shop_JuneResub/README.md

 6. When your app is deployed successfully.
 Click _Open App_ in to top right hand corner of Heroku to open app in a new tab in the browser.

+## Entity Relationship Diagram

+## Database Choice
+I used postgres as the database because the data is relational and heroku serves this up realitvely easily with no cost.

 # Credits